throwaway1234214312532/LoL-No-Look/README.md

 Perfect for those of us who let the LP get to our head and just want to focus on improvement!

-Based on the no look challenge made by Timmifer TM
+Based on the no look challenge invented by Timmifer :tm:

 Windows Only!!
 ## Install: